oliprev/OP_COMP3000/README.md

 ```
 15) Now, navigate to localhost:9000
 16) You should now be able to access my project!
-17) If you wish to stop hosting, click on the terminal and hit CTRL + C (Command + C on MacOS)
+17) If you wish to stop hosting, click on the terminal and hit CTRL + C
 18) If you wish to run through the tests, run the following in the project root
 ```
 npm test